Achieve Your Best Physique: The Pitfalls of Programme Hopping

 The Uncomfortable Bottom Line

-Here's the reality check few want to internalise: the individuals sporting the most impressive physiques and commanding serious strength are rarely those who are perpetually seeking novelty in their training.
-They are, almost invariably, the ones who've dedicated years to getting incrementally stronger and more skilled at the same fundamental movements.
+Here's the reality few want to internalize: the individuals sporting the most impressive physiques and commanding serious strength are rarely the ones perpetually seeking novelty in their training.
+They are, almost invariably, the ones who've dedicated years to getting incrementally stronger and more skilled at foundational movements.

 Your body doesn't care if you're entertained.
 It responds to the stimulus you consistently provide.
 The sooner you accept this, commit to the grind despite occasional boredom, and focus on disciplined execution, the sooner you'll achieve the results that have eluded you.